The airline (formerly known as Thomson in the UK) are leaders in the package holiday sector, flying to destinations

 As long as you’ve been open and honest in answering the questions in the application form and interview you’ll have nothing to worry about.

 After this you’ll be approved for flying!
-Usually you’ll be placed in a ‘holding pool’ while decisions about base allocations are finalised, or until nearer the date on which your contract is due to begin.
+Usually you’ll be placed in a ‘talent pool’ while decisions about base allocations are finalised, or until nearer the date on which your contract is due to begin.

 You’ll then be given confirmation of a date to begin your training.